 At the airport you will have few choices but to pay extortionate mark-ups.
 I tend to avoid spending altogether.
 With large liquids binned at security it maybe necessary to pick up refreshments.
 If you do be sure to buy from pharmacies – the least likely to mark-up their goods.
 E.g. Boots at Bangkok airport sell water a 1/3 of shop and vending machine prices in the airport.

 For those sensitive to noise and smell it maybe best to avoid airlines from South Asia (sorry to enforce stereotypes).
 I remember one scene not so different to a flee market; a large group trading baggage allowance at check-in to fly home with plasma TVs.
 The same group celebrated later at the boarding gate with large bags of a spiced nut mix.
 Body odour and spices are not overly appealing.
 Not an isolated incident.
 I found comfort zones don’t exist on many South Asian flights.
 Twice I have wakened to feet digging into my thigh from my cross-legged neighbour.
 Once an older lady had her foot on my knee.
 Completely bizarre.

 7. Comfort On-Board

-Neck pillows, circulation socks, compression clothes.
-Never used any of them.
-If these products helped Long Haul flights the savvy airlines would include them… sell them, profit from them.
-Instead airlines provide reclining seats, adjustable headrests, a pillow and a blanket.
+Neck pillows, circulation socks, compression clothes, apparently they do help you sleep.
+But I’ve never used any of them.
+I think if these products helped Long Haul flights then the savvy airlines would include them… or at least sell them onboard, and profit from them.
+Instead, airlines provide reclining seats, adjustable headrests, a pillow and a blanket.
 They work fine.
 I always fly in a hoody to block light and annoyances around me.
-I put on headphones, watch in-flight movies then neck extra large whiskeys and cuddle the window edge like a hobo.
+I put on headphones, watch in-flight movies then neck extra-large whiskeys and cuddle the window edge like a hobo.
 Not ideal but the best sleep I can find.
 Don’t hesitate to recline your seat but often best to hold off until after eating.